Laredo, Texas: Bodies of water

-Nearby cities

 Climate

-Laredo's climate is semiarid with very hot temperatures in the summer and mild temperatures during the winter.
-The climate is considered to be hot semiarid (Köppen: BSh).
+Laredo is considered to have a hot semi-arid climate (Köppen, BSh). with sweltering temperatures in the summer and mild temperatures during the winter.
 Its weather is affected by the Sierra Madre Oriental mountains to the west, the Gulf of Mexico to the east, and the Chihuahuan Desert of Northern Mexico and West Texas.
 Moisture from the Pacific is cut off by the Mexican mountain range.

-The normal monthly mean temperature ranges from 57.6 °F in January to 89.1 °F in August; official record temperatures range from 11 °F on December 30, 1983, up to 115 °F on May 7, 1927, and June 17, 1908.
-On average, temperatures reach 100 °F or higher on 75 days annually, and fall to or below the freezing mark on 5.1 days, although, in five years, the most recent being 2015, the annual minimum temperature was above freezing.
+The normal monthly mean temperature ranges from 57.6 °F in January to 89.1 °F in August; official record temperatures range from 11 °F on December 30, 1983, up to 115 °F on May 7, 1927, June 17, 1908, and June 19, 2023.
+On average, temperatures reach 100 °F or higher on 74.2 afternoons annually, and fall to or below the freezing mark on 4.6 mornings, although, in five seasons, the annual minimum temperature was above freezing.